Ferrari 488 GTB

 The Ferrari 488 GTB’s subsystems and electronic controls make its power and performance instantly available and controllable.
 It is, in fact, the most responsive production model there is, with razor-sharp response times comparable to those of a track car.

 The evolved version of Ferrari’s side slip angle control system (Side Slip Control 2 - SSC2) is more precise and less invasive, providing greater longitudinal acceleration out of corners.
-Aside from integrating with car’s F1-Trac and E-Diff, the SSC2 now also controls the active dampers which render the car’s dynamic behaviour during complex manoeuvres even flatter and more stable.
+Aside from integrating with the car’s F1-Trac and E-Diff, the SSC2 now also controls the active dampers which render the car’s dynamic behaviour during complex manoeuvres even flatter and more stable.

 Designed by the Ferrari Styling Centre, the new car features very sculptural flanks which are the key to its character.
 Its large signature air intake scallop is a nod to the original 308 GTB and is divided into two sections by a splitter.
 The wide front spoiler features a double profile to improve the thermal efficiency of the radiators positioned at the sides.
 At the centre, two pylons are combined with a deflector which channels air towards the flat underbody.
 The broad, low tail is also dominated by aerodynamic solutions, including an innovative blown spoiler which generates downforce without increasing drag.
 This works in conjunction with an aggressive ramp angle for the diffuser which features active flaps.
 The greater height required for the diffuser was achieved by repositioning the exhaust tailpipes.
 The circular LED tail lights have also been redesigned.

 In the cabin, the seamless integration of the new satellite control clusters, angled air vents and instrument panel heightens the sense that the cockpit is completely tailored around the driver.
-Usability was the keyword in the design, leading to an extremely sporty ambience that in no way compromises on comfort.
+Usability was the keyword in the design, leading to an extremely sporty ambience that in no way compromises comfort.
 There are plenty of classic Ferrari styling elements too, such as the clear separation between the dashboard and tunnel, the multifunctional steering wheel, the control switch bridge and wraparound seats.
 The graphics and interface of the infotainment screen have also been completely redesigned while the design of the car’s new key takes its inspiration from the car’s cylinder banks and allows keyless starts.

 The 488 GTB will make its world debut at the International Geneva Motor Show in March.